-OK, whilst he might have been flirting with Pamela which, in a public place, would be a somewhat acceptable behaviour, doing so on a security floor which has limited access and the apartments are very sound-proof, I consider to be a very serious situation.
+OK, whilst he might have been flirting with Pamela which, in a public place, would be somewhat acceptable behavior, doing so on a security floor which has limited access and the apartments are very sound-proof, I consider it to be a very serious situation.

 Implied Trust Can Be Abused, Easily

 Pam was placed in an unprotected situation by a person with ‘implied’ trust since he was initially introduced by the building’s trusted maintenance guy.

 After the first inspection, this guy knew Pam was alone in the apartment.
 A real possibility existed that Pam could have attacked when she opened the door and then pushed inside.